kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

   neighbor PG_HOST_V6 route-map RM_HOST_V6_OUT out
 ```

-### FRR configuration for Hosts
+##### FRR configuration for Hosts

+> [!primary]
+>
-***All of the following parameters should be present in the /etc/frr/frr.conf configuration file of the hosts.***
+> All of the following parameters should be present in the `/etc/frr/frr.conf` configuration file of the hosts.

-#### Prefix list and Route Map Configuration
+###### **Prefix list and Route Map Configuration**

+> [!primary]
+>
-***The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***
+> The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.

-In the following example :
+In the following example:

-- Hosts only accept default routes from RS;
+- Hosts only accept default routes from RS.
 - Hosts only advertise customer's prefixes to RS.

-Related prefix lists and route maps to filter routes :
+Related prefix lists and route maps to filter routes:

 ```bash
 ip prefix-list PL_DEFAULT_ROUTE_V4 seq 10 permit 0.0.0.0/0